 Furthermore, inherited disorders that affect B-cell production can cause decreased production of Ig isotypes.

 Hypogammaglobulinemia is a medical condition in which serum IgG levels are below the normal range, causing recurrent infections, allergy, asthma, failure to thrive, and increased susceptibility to neoplasm.
 It is a clinical laboratory diagnosed condition, which affects the different isotypes of Ig.
 Also, it is one of the unclassified types of PAD (unPAD), contributing to almost half of the diagnosed PID cases.

-Respective diagnosis and treatment (e.g., IVIG) should be devised as per needs and disease severity to avoid the increased morbidity and mortality linked to hypogammaglobulinemia (Scanes 2015, Janssen, Bassett, et al. 2018).
+Respective diagnosis and treatment (e.g., IVIG) should be devised according to needs and disease severity to avoid the increased morbidity and mortality linked to hypogammaglobulinemia (Scanes, 2015; Janssen, Bassett, et al., 2018).

 Hypogammaglobulinemia may occur due to underlying immune defects, which can either be acquired or congenital.
 The congenital or primary immunodeficiency is inherited, resulting from genetic conditions during the development of the immune system.

-Patients with primary immunodeficiency might take years from onset to expression.
-It is also known as Combined immunodeficiency (CID) – a congenital form of immune deficiency including T and B cell defects directly (Roifman, Somech et al. 2012, Yazdani, Tavakol, et al. 2021).
+Primary immunodeficiency might take years from onset to expression.
+It is also known as combined immunodeficiency (CID), a congenital form of immune deficiency including T and B cell defects directly (Roifman, Somech, et al., 2012; Yazdani, Tavakol, et al., 2021).

 Usually, children with primary immune defects get stable by the age of 6.
 However, patients with primary immunodeficiency either remain asymptomatic, or the clinical presentation can occur years later after its onset.